Functions of Genomic Hypomethylation in Gametogenesis

 Methodology

-To test this, we will develop novel transgenic mouse models and technologies to study epigenome propagation in vivo.
-We will utilize:
+To test this, we will develop novel transgenic mouse models and technologies to study epigenome propagation in vivo, and utilize state-of-the-art sequencing, mass spectrometry, microscopy, and metabolic labeling approaches.

 By developing a method for tracking DNA molecules and their associated methyl marks across division in live animals and embryos, we will establish an unprecedented technology for understanding epigenome propagation in development.